 3. There Are 10,000+ Reptile Species.

-There are over 10,000 known species of reptile around the world.
+There are over 10,000 known species of reptiles around the world.
 This makes them more diverse than mammals and amphibians.
-They are found on all continents except Antarctica, and thrive in deserts, oceans and cities.
+They are found on all continents except Antarctica and they thrive in deserts, oceans, and cities.

 4. The Saltwater Crocodile Is The Heaviest Reptile.